 - How to protect your cryptocurrency

-If you have been watching my weekly YouTube live stream, you will know that I’m a Bitcoin supporter.
-Bitcoin grabbed my interest in 2013 when it was merely a few dollars.
-Unfortunately, I didn’t have the foresight to buy and didn’t begin investing in Bitcoin until 2017.
+If you have been watching my weekly YouTube live stream, you will know that I’m a big fan of Bitcoin as the asset grabbed my interest in 2013 when it was merely a few dollars.
+Unfortunately, I didn’t understand what Bitcoin’s place was in the macroeconomic enviroment and I didn’t begin buying until 2017.

 Cryptocurrency isn’t for everyone and is mostly misunderstood because it’s such a new asset class.
 If you take some time to understand cryptocurrency and basic macroeconomics highlighted in this article, you can decide if cryptocurrency fits your investment profile.